1. How and when do I apply for a grant for my organization?

 Arts Council annual grant funds are awarded to organizations within Marion County only.
 Additionally, applicants must demonstrate a clear, significant, and direct benefit to Marion County residents.

-5. I'm having trouble with the downloadable application form.
+5. I'm having trouble with the GoSmart online grant system.
 What can I do?

-It is essential that as soon as you download the form, open it to ascertain its functionality on your computer.
-Do not wait until the day before the application is due to discover that the form does not work on your computer!
-If the forms do not work on your computer, it is usually an instance of outdated software.
+It is essential that as soon as the application becomes available, open it to ascertain its functionality on your computer.
+Do not wait until the day before the application is due to discover that the grant system does not work on your computer!
+If the website does not work on your computer, it is usually an instance of outdated software.
 Each application is thoroughly tested on multiple computers prior to release to insure compatibility.
-If you experience problems with the files, please contact the Arts Council for a printed copy of the application.
-Please make these requests for alternate formats before the week that the applications are due.
+If you experience problems accessing the online system or operating the application, please contact the Grant Services department to troubleshoot.

 6. Does the Arts Council of Indianapolis offer any technical assistance on grant writing or grant seeking?